 Are you struggling with feeding your duplicants, and keeping their moods high?
 Keep on reading as this article will give you Oxygen Not Included food and morale tips.
-These tips will help you along in your quest to feed your duplicants and keeping them happy.
+These tips will help you in your quest to feed your duplicants and keep them happy.
 We will start with the basics and explain what food does in this game.
 Then we will discuss which machines we use for which cooking process.
 And finally, we will discuss each recipe that can be made by that particular machine.
 But first, the basics.

 Place your food storage in a little pit.
 The carbon dioxide will fill up the cavity and create a sterile environment, which means food would last significantly longer.
-It’s not that hard to do, and it’s one of those things that gets a little bit of extra life of your food.
+It’s not that hard to do, and it’s one of those things that gets a little bit of extra life from your food.

 The ration box